LadyForest/flink-table-store-101/real-time-update/README.md

 Refresh Function will be applied after 1h
 ```

-After that, the container will start an infinite loop to call TPC-H's New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2), which generates new orders and delete orders, as updates to the original `lineitem` table.
+After that, the container will start an infinite loop to call TPC-H's New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2), which generates new orders and delete orders, as real-time updates to the original `lineitem` table.
+You can see the log message like

 ```
 Start to apply New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2) in infinite loop